Officers and Board

 Officers

-Secretary Beth Potter (term ends 2026)
+Secretary Beth Potter (until mid-2028)

-Treasurer Dennis Huspeni (term ends 2027)
+Treasurer Dennis Huspeni (until mid-2027)

 Dennis Huspeni is city editor of the Denver Gazette and formerly covered business for the digital newspaper.
-He brings more than 30 years of journalism experience to the Colorado Pro Chapter board, mostly from newspapers like The Denver Post, Colorado Springs Gazette, Denver Business Journal and now the Denver Gazette.
-He also worked in public relations and media relations at Fidelity Investments.
-Huspeni was president of the SPJ Colorado Pro Chapter from 2012 to 2014, and is a Denver Press Club member.
+He brings more than 30 years of journalism experience to the Colorado Pro Chapter board, mostly from newspapers like the Denver Post, Colorado Springs Gazette, Denver Business Journal and now the Denver Gazette.
+He also worked in public relations and media relations experience at Fidelity Investments.
+Huspeni was president of the Colorado Pro Chapter from 2012 to 2014, and is a Denver Press Club member.
 A Colorado native, Huspeni resides in Parker with his wife, Clare, and sheltie Finlay.

 Board Members

-Marco Cummings (term ends 2027)
+Michael Braithwaite (term ends 2027)

 Michael de Yoanna (term ends 2027)